R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Offline Learning Results Analysis

 We present the results of six models in Table~\ref{tab:res-static-drebin} for the Drebin dataset and Table~\ref{tab:res-static-apigraph} for the APIGraph dataset.
 These results encompass the various experimental settings discussed previously.
 Key findings are summarized as follows:

-\begin{enumerate} \item \textbf{Impact of Duplicates on Model Performance:} Deduplicated datasets generally perform worse than those with duplicates, indicating that duplicates can inflate performance metrics.
+\begin{enumerate} \item \textbf{Impact of duplicates on model performance:} Deduplicated datasets generally perform worse than those with duplicates, indicating that duplicates may inflate performance metrics.
 For instance, in the Drebin dataset's merged training setting, the F1-score differences for the SVM and SCC models are 17.0 and 17.3, respectively, between duplicate and deduplicated datasets.

-\item \textbf{Benefits of Merged Training:} Merging validation data with training data before final evaluation consistently enhances performance.
+\item \textbf{Benefits of merged training:} Merging validation data with training data before final evaluation consistently enhances performance.
 In the Drebin deduplicated dataset, the average F1-score improvement ranges from 8.3 (RF) to 20.9 (HCC), demonstrating the benefits of additional training data and its alignment with practical applications.

-\item \textbf{Duplicates Influence Model Preference:} Duplicates can skew model comparisons.
-For example, in the Drebin dataset merge-training setting, SCC outperforms HCC by 6.3 in average F1-score.
-However, after deduplication, XGBoost outperforms SCC by 2.5 in average F1-score.
+\item \textbf{Duplicates influence model preference:} Duplicates can skew model comparisons.
+For example, in the Drebin dataset merge-training setting, SCC outperforms XGBoost by 11 in average F1-score.
+However, after deduplication, XGBoost outperforms SCC by 2.1 in average F1-score.

-\item \textbf{XGBoost's Optimal Performance:} Adequately tuned, XGBoost achieves the highest average F1-score in 3 out of 4 deduplicated datasets and remains competitive in others, suggesting it is a strong baseline model.
-While SVM performs well on the APIGraph dataset, its performance declines notably on the Drebin dataset after deduplication.
+\item \textbf{XGBoost as a strong baseline on deduplicated datasets:} With proper tuning, XGBoost achieves the highest average F1-score on the deduplicated Drebin dataset and remains competitive on APIGraph, highlighting its effectiveness as a baseline model.
+In contrast, while SVM performs well on APIGraph, its performance drops significantly on the Drebin dataset after deduplication.

-\item \textbf{Increased Variability Due to Duplicates:} Models reliant on random initialization (RF, MLP, SCC, HCC) exhibit greater performance variance on duplicate datasets in most experimental settings.
-Duplicates not only inflate results but also increase variability, affecting reproducibility.
-For the APIGraph dataset in the duplicate holdout training setting, HCC's average F1-score ranges from 57.7 to 70.7, showing a 13-point difference due to random seed variations.
-We discuss this issue further below. \end{enumerate}